rjeuller.com

 Background: John Elmer Euller and Carol Nauth Euller

 My parents were born and raised in Buffalo, NY.
 My mother was born October 29, 1925 and my father January 7, 1926.
 Both attended East High in Buffalo graduating in the spring of 1944.
 Although each had moved in different social circles during high school, they met at a post-graduation social event and hit it off immediately.
-After my father's Aymy service in 1944 and 1945 they were married in September 1947 at my Grandfather's summer house in Waverly Beach, Canada.
-They then finished their college degrees (Cornell and University of Buffalo for Carol; Penn State and UB for).
-At this period in their lives - just married, in their early 20s, restless and eager for adventure - they somehow latched on to various books about the opening of Canada's western frontier.
+After my father's Army service in 1944 and 1945 they were married on September 9th, 1947 at my Grandfather's summer house in Waverly Beach, Canada.
+At this period in their lives - just married, in their early 20s, restless and eager for adventure - they somehow latched onto various books about the opening of Canada's western frontier.
 These included Campfires in the Canadian Rockies (William T. Hornaday 1907) and The Selkirk Range (Arthur Oliver Wheeler 1905) among others.
-Suitably inspired, in the spring of 1950, aged 24, they put their modest possessions in storage, bought an Army surplus jeep (for which my father built a small trailer) and headed off across Canada.
-Their plan was to drive to Alaska and find jobs in Anchorage where they could hunt and fish and live their lives as free spirits.
+Suitably inspired, in the spring of 1950, aged 24, they put their modest possessions in storage, bought an Army surplus jeep and headed off across Canada.
+Their plan was to drive to Alaska and find jobs in Anchorage where they hoped to hunt and fish and live their lives as free spirits.

-This trip - west across Canada to the northern Canadian Rockies and beyond - was the defining event in my parents' lives.
-Throughout my childhood tales from this time were told and retold around our dinner table, becoming almost legends, and in a certain fashion defining the present and propelling our family forward into the future.
-The people they met during this period - Joe Shuey, Eileen Scott (my Godmother), Nancy and Jimmy Allison, Doug and Sammy Davenport, and many others - remained lifelong friends and icons within our family conversations.
+This trip - west across Canada to the northern Canadian Rockies and ultimately to Vancouver - was the defining event on my parents' lives.
+Throughout my childhood tales from this time were told and retold around our dinner table, becoming almost legends.
+In a way these stories defined and propelled our family's life forward into the future.
+The people they met during this period - Joe Shuey, Eileen Scott, Nancy and Jimmy Allison and many others - remained lifelong friends and icons within our family conversations.

-Click on the links below to follow their trek across northern Canada as reported by my father's correspondence back east.
+(Click on the links to follow their trek across northern Canada).

 (Technical note: most of the documents linked from this page are in Microsoft Word format.
 I am not totally happy with using a proprietary format in what should be an open source setting, but for now my OCR software is only capable of saving in MS word format.
 You might ask, why don't I save the Word documents as html - a standard option.
 The reason is that the html produced by Word is some of the most garbled and gummed up I have ever seen.
 My longer term plan is to write my own routines for saving html in a style acceptable for this web site (acceptable by me that is!).
 Until then, please be tolerant of having to download MS Word format documents.)